 We are working with our partners at the Delaware Division of Fish & Wildlife and Delaware Wild Lands to develop an optimized wetland restoration plan that allows for natural processes to occur; enhances habitat diversity, improves the ability of the bayfront wetlands to tolerate and respond to storm-driven inundation and sea level rise; and buffers important palustrine wetlands, upland forest, and agricultural lands from saltwater intrusion and inundation.

 This plan will be the basis for future large-scale restoration efforts at Milford Neck.
 The project is funded by the National Fish and Wildlife Foundation’s Hurricane Sandy Coastal Resilience Program.

 What’s At Stake

-- 1998 – Included the preserve as part of the 10,000-acre Milford Neck Conservation Area in 1998 with assistance from the Delaware Department of Fish & Wildlife and Delaware Wild Lands, Inc.
+- 1998 – Included the preserve as part of the 10,000-acre Milford Neck Conservation Area with assistance from the Delaware Department of Fish & Wildlife and Delaware Wild Lands.

-United States Department of Agriculture (USDA), Conservation Reserve Program; USDA, Natural Resources Conservation Service, Wildlife Habitat Incentive Program; USFWS Coastal Program, Delaware Bay Estuary Project; USFWS, Partners for Wildlife; National Fish and Wildlife Foundation; DE Department of Natural Resources and Environmental Control (DNREC), Division of Soil and Water Conservation; DNREC, Natural Heritage Program; DNREC, Kent County Conservation District; AstraZeneca; GreenWatch Institute; ERTHNXT; Gatewood, Inc.; Bailey’s Lawnmower; and many, many volunteers
+United States Department of Agriculture (USDA), Conservation Reserve Program; USDA, Natural Resources Conservation Service, Wildlife Habitat Incentive Program; USFWS Coastal Program, Delaware Bay Estuary Project; USFWS, Partners for Wildlife; National Fish and Wildlife Foundation; DE Department of Natural Resources and Environmental Control (DNREC), Division of Soil and Water Conservation; DNREC, Natural Heritage Program; DNREC, Kent County Conservation District; AstraZeneca; GreenWatch Institute; Crestlea, Chesapeake; ERTHNXT; Gatewood, Inc.; Bailey’s Lawnmower; and many, many volunteers

 See a slideshow illustrating damage to the Milford Neck Preserve.